Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-We initialize the mid-prices $M^i$ by drawing them randomly from a normal distribution with mean $\bar{M}_0$ and standard deviation $\epsilon$, and we set all the spreads equal to $s_0$.
-We then run the trade-processing algorithm described in Section \ref{sec:trading} to adjust the mid-prices and spreads of all institutions for whom this initial state would cause trading to occur.
-We repeat this trade-processing step until no trading opportunities remain (i.e., until $B^i_{t_0}<A^j_{t_0}$ for each pair of institutions such that $\theta_i \leftrightarrow \theta_j$).
+We initialize the mid-prices $M^i$ by drawing them randomly from a normal distribution with mean $1$ and standard deviation $\epsilon$.
+We then run the trade-processing algorithm that we described in Section \ref{sec:trading} (but without actually recording any trades) to adjust the mid-prices and spreads of all institutions for whom this initial state would cause trading to occur.
+We repeat this step until no trading opportunities remain (i.e., until $B^i_{t_0}<A^j_{t_0}$ for each pair of institutions, $\theta_i$ and $\theta_j$, for which $\theta_i \leftrightarrow \theta_j$).

-The final parameter in our model is the discretization time step.
-The dominant term in the discrete evolution of the system is the noise term, which in relative terms (i.e., relative to the value of the relevant quantity at the beginning of the time step) is $O(\gamma\sqrt{\Delta t})$.
-Accurate discretization of the stochastic processes requires that this term be small.
-Moreover, we wish to avoid the situation where the discrete time steps regularly create multiple simultaneous trading opportunities.
-If we expect the separation of the mid-prices to be $O(\epsilon M_0/N)$, we require that $\gamma\sqrt{\Delta t}$ is smaller than this.
-We therefore take $\Delta t = 1/3N^2$.
-This choice of $\Delta t$ is also sufficiently small that errors associated with the numerical integration of the stochastic differential equations are negligible.
+The final parameter in our model is the discrete time step $\Delta t$.
+The dominant term in the discrete temporal evolution of the system is the noise term, which in relative terms (i.e., relative to the value of the relevant quantity at the beginning of the time step) is $O(\gamma\sqrt{\Delta t})$.
+Accurate discretization of the stochastic processes requires this term to be small.
+Moreover, we wish to avoid the situation in which the discrete time steps regularly create multiple simultaneous trading opportunities.
+We expect the separation of the mid-prices to be $O(\epsilon M_0/N)$.
+We would like this separation to be several times the standard deviation of the noise term, such that the probability of observing a discrete price change that is larger than this is very small.
+We therefore take $\Delta t = 1/(3N^2)$.
+This choice of $\Delta t$ is also sufficiently small for us to be able to neglect errors that are associated with the numerical integration of the stochastic differential equations \eqref{eq:OUM}.